DevonCash/corvallisalt/src/pages/about.md

 #### Want to volunteer?

 - Are you into web development?
 This site is open source!
 Contribute at [Github.](https://github.com/DevonCash/corvallisalt)
-- Want to write articles?
-You can send in text and your author info to [contribute@corvallisalt.org](mailto:contribute@corvallisalt.org)
 - Running or attending a local event?
 Send the info to [contribute@corvallisalt.org](mailto:contribute@corvallisalt.org)
 - Got ideas for new services or other feedback?
 Send an email to [feedback@corvallisalt.org](mailto:feedback@corvallisalt.org)